fbpx

 Both types of editing are commonplace in mainstream media, and it’s usually easy to spot the differences.
 Both are a lot of fun to experiment with and offer a great way for photographers to improve their images.

-If you’re looking to get started with photo editing, make sure to check out my 10-Step Guide To Editing Images In Photoshop!
+If you’re looking to get started with photo editing, make sure to check out my Guide To Editing Images In Photoshop!

 Happy Editing,